Sexual Violence & Exploitation

 Support and advice

-We have a special group of people, the Unity Team, who are experienced in investigating sexual assaults in the most sensitive way.
+We have specially trained officers who are experienced in investigating sexual assaults in the most sensitive way.

 They understand the incredible difficulty that victims often have in talking about what happened.
 We also have a specially trained Witness Care Unit to support people through their court appearance and keep them advised about progress in their case.